tarun-veeraraghavan-mv/QuickTube/README.md

 The summarization and Q&A engine combines the best of Retrieval-Augmented Generation with LLMs to return highly contextual answers:

 1. **Transcript Retrieval**: Extracted via YouTube API
-2. **Chunking & Embedding**: Processed using LangChain, embedded via OpenAI or DeepSeek
+2. **Chunking & Embedding**: Processed using LangChain, embedded via DeepSeek
 3. **Storage & Retrieval**: Chunks stored in Pinecone Vector DB, queried based on semantic similarity
 4. **LLM Response Generation**: Relevant chunks passed into DeepSeek/GPT-4 to generate precise summaries or answers
 5. **Transcript Archival**: Full video transcript uploaded to AWS S3 for optional user download